 To keep the comparisons honest, I'm going to compare each tier's all-in rate against the tier above it and show the per-segment delta, then multiply by volume.

-Crossover one: Starter to Growth (the 50K line)
+Crossover one: Standard to Growth (the 50K line)

 At the Growth entry point of 50,000 segments/month: